ilyachenko/AAID/monorepo-pnpm-express-react.md

 # Ensure you're in the project root (CRITICAL)
 pwd # Should show your project root path

-# Create client from root directory
+# Create client from root directory (IMPORTANT: run this from project root)
 pnpm create vite client --template react-ts cd client pnpm install